 Water is pumped from the rivers and stored in dams for use in the water supply system.

 Stored Water is made safe to drink at the Water Treatment Plant.

 Through a series of pumps, gravity pipes and reservoirs, water is supplied to domestic, commercial and industrial users throughout Coffs Harbour.

 After use in the household or commercial organisations, waste water is collected and transported for treatment via a complex system of gravity mains and sewerage pumping stations.

-Sewge is treated at one of 4 treatment plants located at various locations throughout the city.
+Sewage is treated at Water Recycling Plants located at various locations throughout the city.

 Recycled water is used on a number of sporting fields, golf courses and other commercial enterprises in the community, reducing the amount of fresh drinking water these properties need to use.